Human rights in Hong Kong: Indigenous people

-Hong Kong, despite being highly westernised, still retains Chinese culture and traditions, especially in the Region's New Territories.
+Hong Kong, despite being highly westernised, still retains Chinese culture and traditions, especially in the territory's New Territories.
 Such traditions are expressly protected in Article 40 of the Basic Law, which provides that the lawful traditional rights and interests of the indigenous inhabitants of the New Territories shall be protected.

 In Secretary for Justice and others v.
 Chan Wah and Others, the second respondent complained of having been excluded by electoral arrangements from standing as a candidate in village elections on the ground he was not indigenous, although he had lived there all his life.
 It was held that as the village representative would represent the whole village, not just indigenous persons, the restriction was not reasonable and electoral arrangements were held unconstitutional accordingly.

 The Hong Kong Government introduced the Small House Policy in 1972, which is an attempt to regularise village traditions.
 It allows indigenous male adult villagers, who is descended through the male line from a resident in 1898 of a recognised village, to be granted a plot of land at reduced premium in order to build a small house of specified dimensions within the 'V' zone and the environs or the village extension area of a recognised village.
 There have been demands to abolish this policy due to its being perceived as discriminatory, although such attempts have been strongly refuted by the Heung Yee Kuk.